 40. How must non-depolarizing agents be administered and why?

-Through IV because they are poorly absorbed into the GI tract.
+They must be given intravenously because they are poorly absorbed in the gastrointestinal tract.

 41. What are the three categories of skeletal muscle relaxants?

-Neuromuscular blocking agents, centrally acting, and peripherally acting muscle relaxants.
+Neuromuscular blocking agents, centrally acting muscle relaxants, and peripherally acting muscle relaxants.

 42. How do neuromuscular blockers cause muscle relaxation?

-Interfere with transmission at the neuromuscular end plate.
+They interfere with the transmission at the neuromuscular end plate.

 43. What are the characteristics of neuromuscular blockers?

-They are highly polar and not absorbed orally and do not cross the blood/brain barrier.
-Animal’s fully conscious but paralyzed.
+They are highly polar, not absorbed orally, and do not cross the blood-brain barrier.
+The patient remains fully conscious but is paralyzed.

 44. How are neuromuscular blockers administered?